Ever stopped to consider what happens to your visitors after they land on your site?

 With cool gadgets, especially automated workflows, lead scoring, and task management, we fell in love with some.
 Unfortunately, with most of these CRMs, we never got to understand where our visitors came from.

-We couldn’t run an in-depth reporting.
+We couldn’t run an in-depth report.

 As a digital marketing agency that’s focused on helping our clients generate leads and crank up sales, we wanted more in-depth insights.